 When great grub packed with bold flavours and heat levels that register on the Scoville scale are required, there’s only one solution: Indian cuisine.
 Lucky for us Singapore has a plethora of Indian restaurants serving up superb subcontinental eats.
 From fancy restaurants offering contemporary takes on classic Indian dishes to laid-back spots where you can grab traditional vegetarian and non-veg eats, here are some of our favourite Indian spots to indulge in downright delicious curries, kormas, tikkas, tandoori dishes, naans, and more.
 Pass the poppadoms!

 Fusion dishes are the focus at Meatsmith Little India, a cool spot that combines American BBQ with Indian spices and sauces.
 We’re obsessed with the butter chicken hot pockets stuffed with paneer cheese, deep fried, roasted in the tandoori oven, and served with a dreamy butter chicken dipping sauce.
-Be sure to check out the spiffy bar upstairs called Rogue Trader where you can grab Indian whiskies and beers along with dishes from the restaurant.
+Be sure to check out the spiffy bar upstairs called Rogue Trader where you can sip on spiced cocktails and beers along with dishes from the restaurant.

 Punjab Grill constantly rakes in the awards for its elegant interiors and excellent royal-inspired Punjabi cuisine by chef Jiggs Kalra.
 The kebabs are out of this world with options like the khaam khatai galouti, tandoori duck, and roasted chicken cured in a herbal marinade.
 If you really want the royal treatment, go for the five-course or ten-course menu so you can try a wide variety of tantalising culinary creations.